Engrcarl/Monday-coffee-/README.md

 2. Total Coffee Sales Revenue
 What was the total revenue generated from coffee sales across all cities in the last quarter of 2023?

-3. Product Sales Volume
+3.Sales Count for Each Product
-How many units of each coffee product have been sold across different cities?
+How many units of each coffee product have been sold?

 4. Average Sales Per Customer by City
 What is the average amount spent per customer in each city?